-It's a heavyweight battle: quartz vs. granite.
+It’s a heavyweight battle: quartz vs granite for kitchen countertops.
 But which one is better for your home?
-Both ensure stylish, durable, and beautiful countertops that will last for decades.

 Which Is Better: Quartz or Granite Countertops?

 Let’s cut to the chase.
 The best countertop material depends on your needs, preferences, and budget.
 Each option has a distinct set of advantages and drawbacks, meaning you won’t find cookie-cutter solutions.

 - Granite countertops consist of a natural stone that holds up against scratches and heat.
 Since the material comes directly from quarries, installing a granite countertop reduces your carbon footprint.
 However, granite tends to have a somewhat porous surface, which makes it vulnerable to stains.

 - Quartz countertops are engineered stone materials that manufacturers produce from natural quartz, in the form of quartz chips or dust, mixed with a resin binder.
 While the color and pattern are artificial, this man-made rock product has much better durability and stain resistance than a stone slab from nature.
 It can withstand coffee, wine, and oil spills without stains, so cleanup only takes a second.